 If you don’t have an account on GitHub yet, you can follow this guide to sign up on GitHub, to get to know what GitHub is all about, and optionally to learn about a few essential git commands for the command line.
-After all, you might want to share your projects with others on GitHub which is a neat way to showcase your portfolio as a developer to hiring companies or clients of yours.
+After all, you might want to share your projects with others on GitHub, too, which is a neat way to showcase your portfolio as a developer to hiring companies or clients of yours.

 Working with paginated Data

 Often you will request a list of repositories when using GitHub’s GraphQL API.
 Thus it is valuable to have more than one repository listed in your GitHub account, because later you may work with a mechanism called pagination.
 Pagination was invented to work with large lists of items.
-Imagine you would have more than 100 repositories in your GitHub account, but your UI only shows 10 of those repositories.
+Imagine you would have more than 100 repositories in your GitHub account, but your UI only shows 10 of these repositories.
 It would be a bad idea to transfer the whole list across the wire when performing a network request because only a subset of it is needed.
 That’s where pagination comes into play.
 Different pagination mechanisms allow you to request only a subset (page) of your list.
 For instance, these can be the first 10 of your 100 repositories.
-When you are using pagination later with GitHub’s GraphQL API, make sure that you adjust the numbers to your own needs.
+Later, if you are using pagination with GitHub’s GraphQL API, make sure that you adjust the numbers to your own needs.
 If you have 3 repositories in your GitHub account, it makes sense to request only 2 repositories as your first page, and then again 2 more repositories (which would lead only to 1 more repository, because you haven’t any more repositories available) as your second page.
 Instead, if you would request all 3 repositories as your first page, you wouldn’t have any repositories left to request another page of repositories.
-Then it becomes hard to see the pagination feature in action.
+Then it becomes difficult to see the pagination feature in action.
 So make sure to adjust the numbers (e.g. limit, offset) to your personal requirements (e.g. available repositories of your GitHub account or available repositories of a GitHub organization).

 Issues and Pull Requests

 Once you dive deeper into GitHub’s GraphQL API and you start to request nested relationships (e.g. issues of repositories, pull requests of repositories), make sure that the repositories of your GitHub account or the GitHub organization, where you are requesting the repositories from, have a few issues or pull requests.
 Otherwise you may implement such a feature to show all issues in a repository, but you don’t see anything, because there are no issues in the first place.
 You may think it is a bug then but in reality there is just no data available.
-So in the end, it might be better to request active repositories from a GitHub organization, where you find issues and pull requests, rather than requesting repositories listed in your own GitHub account, where you don’t have any issues or pull requests.
+So in the end, it might be better to request repositories from a GitHub organization, where you normally find issues and pull requests, rather than requesting repositories listed in your own GitHub account, where you often don’t have any issues or pull requests.